 Browse the timeline to learn more about our modern lighting company history, how we started, and where we are now.

 Co-founders Jeremy Pyles & Mary Welch renovate a former bodega market and open a gifts & homewares store in New York City's East Village.

 When the search for the proper modern lighting for the shop returned no results, Jeremy & Mary decided to make their own.
 After collecting electrical parts and collaborating with a glass-blower, Niche's first modern lighting product, the Stamen, was born.
-The original Stamen pendant light that hung in the window made a statement and soon become to store's best selling item.
+The original Stamen pendant light that hung in the window made a statement and soon became the store's best selling item.

 With a series of 8 modern lighting glass shapes now in the collection, Niche HQ relocated to the Hudson Valley, though the glass pendant lights were still being made in New York City.